ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 relocatable object.

-A relocatable object producer is required to add a BTI instruction to a location when the address of that location escapes out of the relocatable object.
+A relocatable object producer is required to add a BTI instruction to a location when the address of that location is live and escapes out of the relocatable object.
 This includes the locations of all symbols that can be exported into the dynamic symbol table by a static linker.

 A static linker is required to generate `Custom PLTs`_ with BTI instructions.